-Examination of existing restorations: Check current fillings, crowns, bridges, veneers, implants, dentures and partial dentures for wear, leaking, decay, defects, cracks, fractures and prosthetic performance.
+Examination of existing restorations: Check current fillings, crowns, bridges, veneers, implants, dentures and partial dentures for breakdown, discoloration, wear, leaking, decay, defects, cracks, fractures and prosthetic performance.

-Examination of tooth positions and occusion: Check for misaligned teeth, spaces, rotations, abnormal wear and bite/tooth guidance abnormalities and interferences.
+Examination of tooth positions and occlusion: Check for misaligned teeth, spaces, rotations, missing teeth, tipping, drifting, abnormal wear and bite/tooth guidance abnormalities and interference's.

 Professional Dental Cleaning